 Aquasharks Shark Scout 6115 vs Aquanauts Sea Sprint 9 6125

 Two of the smaller vehicles available for both the Aquasharks and Aquanauts.
-I love the look of these mini-vehicles and how they can add to the overall display I have created for the theme.
-Each set contains 28 pieces, translucent orange propellers and flippers that can either attach to the vehicle or the mini-figure.
+I love the look of these mini-vehicles and how they work into the larger Neptune Lab.
+Each set contains 28 pieces, translucent orange propellers and flippers.
+These can either attach to the vehicle or the mini-figure.

-The sea-sprint 9 was also called the Octopod in some regions whereas the Aqaushark Scout was also referred to as the dart.
+The sea-sprint 9 was also called the Octopod in some regions.
+Whereas the Aqaushark Scout was referred to as the dart.

 Digging the Lego?
 We’ve got more.
 Check out my custom Ninja Turtles Sewer Lair as well as my custom Haunted House here.